phdru/m_librarian/docs/command_line.rst

     ml-import.py [file.inpx ...]

 Initialize database, import genres list and import a list of INPX files listed in the command line.
-On subsequent runs doesn't destroy DB or reimport genres; it also skips already import books but import new ones.
+On subsequent runs doesn’t destroy DB or reimport genres; it also skips already import books but import new ones.